-My name is James Fodor, and I’m a student at the University of Melbourne in Australia.
+My name is James Fodor, and I’m a student at the Australian National University in Australia.
 I like to learn about everything, and often think about how we can know anything at all.
 Here I post about some of my recent thoughts concerning philosophy, science, religion, politics, history, and other topics I think are important.
-If you’re deciding whether to read this blog, you might want to know about some of my views: epistemology (Peircean pragmatist with leanings to Humean skepticism), metaethics (moral realism, lean towards reductive moral naturalism), religion (agnostic atheist, former Mormon), ethical theory (non-dogmatic preference utilitarian with some leanings to virtue ethics), politics (centrist classical liberal), gender (sex-positive feminism), philosophy of mind (functionalism/connectionism, physicalist monist), scientific realism (instrumentalist).
-I am strongly influenced by David Hume, Bertrand Russell, Friedrich Hayek, Carl Sagan, Peter Singer, Ray Kurzweil, and Friedrich Nietzsche.
+If you’re deciding whether to read this blog, you might want to know about some of my views: epistemology (Peircean pragmatist with leanings to Humean skepticism), metaethics (moral realism, lean towards reductive moral naturalism), religion (agnostic atheist, former Mormon), ethical theory (preference utilitarian with some leanings to virtue ethics), politics (centrist classical liberal), gender (sex-positive feminism), philosophy of mind (functionalism/connectionism, physicalist monist), and scientific realism.
+I am strongly influenced by David Hume, Bertrand Russell, Willard Quine, Friedrich Hayek, Carl Sagan, Peter Singer, Ray Kurzweil, and Friedrich Nietzsche.

 About the Title

 The title of this blog, ‘The Godless Theist‘, is a deliberate oxymoron.
 The inherently contradictory nature of this phrase is meant to be reflective of the inherent absurdities, contradictions, and inanities with which life abounds.
 The title is also reflective of my view of myself as having a foot in two ‘opposing camps’, so to speak.
 On the one hand, I am an atheist, president of a secular club, and involved in numerous atheist, humanist, and skeptic groups and communities.
 On the other hand, I grew up as a Mormon, regularly attend a wide variety of Christian events, and have a great many strongly religious friends.